apache/causeway-site/content/components/viewers/wicket/customizing-the-viewer.md

 Title: Customizing the Viewer

-The Wicket viewer allows you to customize the GUI in several ways:
+The Wicket viewer allows you to customize the GUI in several (progressively more sophisticated) ways:

 * through CSS
 * through Javascript snippets (eg JQuery)
 * by replacing elements of the page
 * by providing additional views of collections
+* by providing customized views of entities
 * by providing new pages

 Each of these is described in more detail below.